Harvey Weinstein accused of forcible sex act by a 3rd woman

-NEW YORK (AP) — Harvey Weinstein was charged with a sex crime against a third woman, who claims the Hollywood mogul performed a forcible sex act on her in 2006.
+NEW YORK (AP) — Harvey Weinstein was charged Monday with a sex crime against a third woman, as New York prosecutors continue building cases against the former Hollywood studio boss whose downfall ushered in the #MeToo movement.

 The Associated Press does not identify alleged victims of sexual assaults unless they come forward publicly.